Getting Started

 }

-This stylesheet can also be imported into other HTML
+This stylesheet can also be imported into other HTML files, so this is great for reusability.

 Breakpoints for Media Queries